In collaboration with Eden, we're planting up to 2.5 million new trees in Madagascar, in our own forest.

 But even though everyone agrees on the importance of forests, there is a problem: Trees are not very suitable for generating CO2 credits.

 But all that control means that a large portion of the money we spend on planting trees ends up being spent on control and verification.
-It is important if you want to make CO2 credits from the trees, but do everything else just that less money is spent on planting trees.

 Ca. 80% of the trees we plant through Eden survive.
 But when you consider that the trees themselves spread their seeds and replant, it actually ends up with each tree ending up in 3 living trees.
 So, for example, if you plant 15 trees a month through your membership, it will eventually become 45 trees.